Don't Have Time To Read the Entire Guide Now?

 App publishers keep the lights on by selling their in-app ad inventory programmatically.
-Interstitials, videos and banners are common programmatic selections, but the flashier gamified and rewarded ads are not typically available.
+Interstitials, video ads, and banner ads are common programmatic selections, but the flashier gamified and rewarded ads are not typically available.

 What Traditional Programmatic Can’t Do (But Playwire Can!)

-Programmatic advertising focuses on the bread-and-butter - but somewhat boring - ad inventory types: display, banner, standard video, commercial spots and the like.
-That's a side effect of programmatic's need to make a huge number of publishers' inventory work for a huge number of advertisers in real time.
+Programmatic advertising focuses on the bread-and-butter - but somewhat boring - ad inventory and ad placement types: display ads, banner, native ads, standard video, commercial spots, and the like.
+That's a side effect of programmatic's need to make a huge number of publishers' inventory work for a huge number of advertisers in real-time.

-You won't find custom ad, site takeover, gamified ad or rewarded ad inventory on the vast majority of programmatic platforms.
+You won't find custom ads, site takeovers, gamified ads, or rewarded ad inventory on the vast majority of programmatic platforms.
 These more interesting, and often more effective, inventory types are typically only available through direct buys because they require a lot of communication between the publisher and the advertiser.

 How to Buy Programmatic Ads

-The process of buying ads programmatically is largely automated, but it requires your input in the early stages to ensure that you get your ads in the right places.
+The process of programmatic buying is largely automated, but it requires your input in the early stages to ensure that you get your ads in the right places.

 Advertisers use DSPs to control their activities on programmatic ad exchanges.
-Basically, you set your targeting parameters inside the DSP, the DSP furnishes that information to the ad exchange and you buy ad inventory in real time based on the parameters you set.
+Basically, you set your targeting parameters inside the demand-side platform, the DSP furnishes that information to the ad exchange and you buy ad inventory in real-time based on the parameters you set.

 You may use multiple DSPs to reach certain kinds of inventory or certain publishers.
 DSPs are not all the same.
 When selecting a DSP, you need to consider the following: